 Overture is a great way to evidence Range Of Offer in a school's Artsmark submission.

-£360 per 10-week term including loan of a fully maintained instrument (minimum 7 maximum 10 students)
+£360 for one hour of delivery per week per 10-week term including loan of a fully maintained instrument (minimum 7 maximum 10 students)

 This project is offered fully funded to the first 15 schools that sign up for two terms in the academic year 2018/19, subsidised using public funding by the Department for Education and Arts Council England.